 Subscriptions must be fully paid up on the day the net asset value is calculated.
 They may be made in cash and/or by a contribution in kind in the form of financial instruments.
-The management company is entitled to refuse any securities offered and, for that purpose, must announce its decision within seven days of the date on which the securities were tendered.
-If they are accepted, the securities tendered are valued according to the rules laid down in article 4, and the subscription is based on the first net asset value following acceptance of the securities concerned.
+The management company is entitled to refuse any securities offered and, for that purpose, must communicate its decision within seven days of the date on which the securities were tendered.
+If they are accepted, the securities contributed in kind are valued according to the rules laid down in article 4 and the subscription is based on the first net asset value following acceptance of the relevant securities.
+Redemptions may be in cash.

-Redemptions may be in cash and/or in kind.
-If a redemption in kind corresponds to a share of the portfolio's assets, then the management company need only obtain the signed written agreement of the outgoing unitholder.
+Redemptions may also be made in kind.
+If a redemption in kind corresponds to a share of the portfolio's assets, then the fund need only obtain the signed written agreement of the outgoing unitholder.
 Where a redemption in kind does not correspond to a share of the portfolio's assets, all unitholders must give their written agreement authorising the outgoing unitholder to redeem their units against certain particular assets, as specifically listed in the agreement.

-By derogation from the above, if the Fund is an ETF, redemptions on the primary market may, with the portfolio management company's agreement and in unitholders' best interests, be in kind under the terms set out in the Fund's regulations or prospectus.
-The assets are then delivered by the registrar under the terms set out in the Fund prospectus.
+As an exception to the above, when the fund is an ETF, redemptions on the primary market may, with the agreement of the portfolio management company and while respecting the interests of unitholders, be carried out in kind under the conditions set out in the prospectus or the fund's management regulations.
+The assets are then delivered by the registrar under the terms set out in the fund prospectus.